Jardín Botánico La Concepción

 Museo del Vidrio y Cristal

-This Dutch-owned restaurant has a diverse and interesting menu that includes dishes like kangaroo steaks, vegetable stir-fries, duck...
+This Dutch-owned restaurant has a diverse menu that includes dishes such as kangaroo steaks, vegetable stir-fries and duck breast with...

 Jardín Botánico La Concepción information

 Four kilometres north of the city centre is this large botanical garden.
 Dating from the mid-19th century, it is the brainchild of a local aristocratic couple, British-born Amalia Heredia Livermore and her Spanish husband, Jorge Loring Oyarzabal.
 They decided to recreate a tropical forest near the shores of the Mediterranean.
 It is famous for its purple wisteria blooms in spring.

 By car, take the A45 Antequera road north from the Málaga ring road (A7) to Km166 and follow the signs for the ‘Jardín Botánico’.